-Flights connect Hanoi (1.25hr) and Ho Chi Minh (1.5hr) to Dong Hoi.
-From there, buses go to Son Trach (1.5hr).
-LIKE THIS?
-TRY…
+Getting there: Flights connect Hanoi (one hour, 15 minutes) and Ho Chi Minh (one and a half hours) to Dong Hoi.
+From there, buses go to Son Trach (one and a half hours).

 Also try: Vieng Xai, Laos – these jaw-dropping caves doubled as a bomb shelter during the Second Indochina War and once housed 20,000 soldiers.

 Its reefs lie far off the coast of Puerto Princesa in the Sulu Sea, and visits are limited to between March and June.
 Even then, the only way to reach the park is via a ‘liveaboard’ – multi-day boat hires that depart in the evening, arriving as the dawn sun blossoms across the reef’s limpid waters.

 Divers will get the most from the trip, though the reef’s waters are crystal clear and shallow enough in parts for good snorkelling.
 Key sites include the ominous-sounding ‘Shark Airport’, where endangered hawksbill and green turtles roam free in the shallows.
 Also worth checking out is ‘Wall Street’, where the lucky few can spot not waterlogged city boys but rare hump-headed Napoleon Wrasse and even the odd whale shark.
-SEE THIS SITE:

 Also try: Apo Reef, Philippines – the second-largest contiguous coral reef in the world, its shallow lagoon is ideal for snorkelling, with plenty of dive spots and shark-spotting.

 There are few better symbols of patience than the rice terraces of the Philippine Cordilleras.
 For over 2,000 years farmers have sculpted the paddies of Ifugao Province to the lee of the mountains, contouring them cloudwards (at a height of over 1,000m in places) and carving each shelf by hand in history’s greatest ever feat of slow-engineering.

 Spanning five areas (Nagacadan, Hungduan, Mayoyao, Bangaan and Batad), the UNESCO site is unique in that the terraces have to be free to change and evolve to the needs of its people.
 But as more young Ifugao head to the cities, it is increasingly a way of life under threat.

 Walking is the best, and in most cases only, way to see the terraces.
 Treks around the amphitheatre-like stone-walled terraces of Batad are stunning.
 A further hike on to Bangaan, past the traditional stilt houses of an Ifugao village, rewards with remarkable views of its carved hills, giving them the appearance of a giant green fingerprint rising from the landscape.
-SEE THE SITE:

 Kinabalu is that rare thing in Borneo: a national park better known for its flora than its fauna.
 You’d be hard-pressed to spot its elusive resident orangutans or tarsiers; much easier to see are the park’s 5,000 varieties of vascular plant, from the gigantic, insect-devouring nepenthes rajah to the ultra-rare Rothschild slipper orchid – best seen in bloom around late April.

 Also try: Rinjani National Park, Indonesia – its namesake volcano is a sight to behold and the view from the top (3,726m) down to the emerald crescent lake below is stunning.

 The 25,000 sq km of dense rainforest blanketing the island of Sumatra is the only UNESCO site in South-East Asia to make the endangered list.
 Encroaching loggers and poachers threaten an eco-system already hit hard, and many predict that, given its rate of decline, most of its rainforest will disappear over the next 20 years.

-Despite conservation efforts, many native species are critically endangered, with the number of wild Sumatran tigers now below 400 and native wooly-haired rhinos counting fewer than 100.
+Despite conservation efforts, many native species are critically endangered, with the number of wild Sumatran tigers now below 400 and native woolly-haired rhinos counting fewer than 100.
 If the stats don’t shock you, the sheer beauty of the area will.

 Getting around can be tricky, with permits and guides required to visit many of the more remote parts, such as Kerinci Seblat’s southern areas, but most tour operators can oblige.
 A good base is Bukit Lawang (in Gunung Leuser); it has plenty of treks and the priceless opportunity to see the Sumatran orangutan roam the semi-wild.

-Mount Iglit-Baco National Park, Philippines – it takes two days to summit Mount Iglit, but it’s worth spending time around its foothills to catch sight of the critically endangered tamaraw (native buffalo).
+Also try: Mount Iglit-Baco National Park, Philippines – it takes two days to summit Mount Iglit, but it’s worth spending time around its foothills to catch sight of the critically endangered tamaraw (native buffalo).